What is lymphedema?

 Why should it be treated?

-The swelling progresses slowly, and if untreated can lead to other problems such as skin changes, skin breakdown, and infection.
-Also, there may be loss of motion and strength making normal activities difficult.
+The swelling progresses slowly, if untreated it can lead to other problems such as skin changes, skin breakdown, and infection.
+There may also be a loss of motion and strength making normal activities difficult.

 - Manual Lymph Drainage: this is a gentle manual technique applied to the skin to help stimulate the lymphatic system and move the fluid out of the affected area.